Response from Rev. Nancy McDonald Ladd to this essay: “By Their Groups You Shall Know Them.”

 Prophets do not work in lonely isolation, even when “crying in the wilderness.”
 Like the prophets of ancient Israel, they are members of historical communities of faith; in Adams’s words, they “deliberate and decide what is of ultimate concern to persons of free faith.”
 When this sacred work, carried into the secular realm, it becomes the work of voluntary associations, groups that bring together a diverse citizenry committed to working for shared public concerns.

 The role of voluntary associations in a democratic society is central to Adams’s social ethics.
 Not every significant association is voluntary; some, like family and nation, are chosen for us—difficult, if not impossible, to deliberately opt out of.
 Not every association serves socially valuable ends, nor is ethically significant.
 Adams noted that Max Weber complained about the a-political character of typical associations in the Germany of his day; he called them “warbling societies.”
 So distinctions must be drawn among groups.
-Not unlike individuals they need to deliberate and decide what is authentically good— something that can be decided apart from engagement in ongoing democratic processes of engaging, reflecting, re-engaging, and reflecting yet again.
+Not unlike individuals they need to deliberate and decide what is authentically good— something that cannot be decided apart from engagement in ongoing democratic processes of engaging, reflecting, re-engaging, and reflecting yet again.

 As between an ethics of conscience (principled choices) and an ethics of consequences (pragmatic choices), Adams leans heavily toward the latter: good choices are “responsible” choices, choices made in view of their consequences.
 Adams did not discount conscience, especially in the context of respect for the right to dissent in a society or institution that seeks or demands unanimity.
 He affirmed the right of civil disobedience—responsibly exercised.
 Generally speaking, Adams held that we should make our ethical choices based on the value of their outcomes.
 As Jesus said, “By their fruits you shall know them.”
 In this sense Jesus was a pragmatist.